ga4gh/data-security/AAI/AAIConnectProfile.md

     1. MUST use "id_token token" response_type for authentication.

-    2. Public Clients like mobile apps that use Authorization Code Grant SHOULD implement PKCE (<https://tools.ietf.org/html/draft-ietf-oauth-spop-15>)
+    2. Public Clients like mobile apps that use Authorization Code Grant SHOULD implement some additional protection such as PKCE (<https://tools.ietf.org/html/rfc7636>) .

 3. Conform to [revocation requirements](#token-revocation).